Innovation Policy and Advocacy

 2. Smart cities: integrating the Internet of Things (IoT) into public infrastructure

-Building and ‘community place’ managers throughout the world are increasingly incorporating IoT devices and solutions into their infrastructure to reduce costs, improve the quality of their buildings and boost efficiency and enjoyment by the community.
+Building and ‘community place’ managers throughout the world are increasingly incorporating IoT devices and solutions into their infrastructure.
+IoT helps to reduce costs, improve the quality of their buildings and boost efficiency and enjoyment by the community.

-Smart city design includes everything from smart, energy efficient lighting systems to smart elevators that aim to reduce wait times, smart bins that notify local governments when they are full and community safety and policing innovations.
+Smart city design can include smart, energy-efficient lighting systems, smart elevators that aim to reduce wait times, smart bins that notify local governments when they are full and community safety and policing innovations.

 3. Open data across community services and utilities

-We suggest a policy of open data be applied to all aspects of community operations including information about transportation, roadworks, waste collection, development applications, support services and facilities.
+An open data policy should be applied to all aspects of community operations.
+This includes information about transportation, roadworks, waste collection, development applications, support services and facilities.
 Transparency and harnessing the power of data sharing are key innovations of the smart cities of the future.
-In order to fuel the innovation economy, governments at all levels need to shift the paradigm of data restriction to making their data sources available to the innovative enterprises and individuals seeking to solve both local and global infrastructure and planning issues.
-The NSIN respects that open data initiatives must go hand-in-hand with a strict adherence to privacy principles.
+Governments need to shift the paradigm of data restriction to making their data sources available to the public.
+To fuel innovation sector, governments should work with innovative enterprises and individuals seeking to solve both local and global infrastructure and planning issues.
+The NSIN respects that open data initiatives must go hand-in-hand with strict adherence to privacy principles.

 4. Promoting and creating flexible work “collaboration areas”

-For employees: productivity and wellbeing benefits; working closer to home; better quality of life and easier management of caring responsibilities, especially where childcare is incorporated into the shared space.
+For employees: Productivity and wellbeing benefits; working closer to home; better quality of life and easier management of caring responsibilities, where childcare is incorporated into the shared space.

-For companies: smaller real estate footprints; cheaper rents; shared (and reduced) costs for office operations such as WiFi, printing and amenities.
-Landlords can also reap the benefits of the range of revenue streams mixed-use coworking spaces can generate.
+For companies: Smaller real estate footprints; cheaper rents; shared (and reduced) costs for office operations such as WiFi, printing and amenities.
+Landlords can reap the benefits of the range of revenue streams mixed-use coworking spaces can generate.

-For community: reduced traffic congestion and pressure on the public transport system; economic benefits for local businesses like gyms, cafes and other services.
+For the community: Reduced traffic congestion and pressure on the public transport system; economic benefits for local businesses like gyms, cafes and other services.

-With many LGAs identifying within their CSPs of their commitment to renew or refresh ageing infrastructure and community spaces, there are opportunities to convert these spaces into usable, Internet-connected shared workspaces.
+Many LGAs identify within their CSPs of their commitment to renew or refresh ageing infrastructure and community spaces.
+There are opportunities to convert these spaces into usable, Internet-connected shared workspaces.
 Many of these ideas can be deployed quickly and economically.
 These include providing undercover seating in parks, complete with outdoor powerpoints and WiFi hotspots and setting up hot desks in disused community centres, halls or other Council-owned spaces with reasonable access to commercial areas and public transport.

 5. Preparing for drones in our communities

-The NSIN urges all levels of government to consider how drones will impact the way both commercial enterprises and government departments carry out their functions and where efficiencies or advantages can be gained using drones.
+The NSIN urges all governments to consider how drones will impact the way both commercial enterprises and government departments carry out their functions and where efficiencies or advantages can be gained using drones.

 The effective integration of drones will also require planning and infrastructure decisions.
-For example: landing pads and hubs, particularly in densely populated urban areas, to ensure the opportunities offered by drones can be maximised.
-The biggest barrier to the adoption of this innovative technology is an unfavourable regulatory environment and a lack of a plan to manage data, safety and privacy, among other challenges.
-The NSIN urges all levels of government to establish a clear and practical framework and regulations for the operation of drones in our communities.
+For example, landing pads and hubs in densely populated urban areas to ensure the opportunities offered by drones can be maximised.
+The biggest barrier to adopting innovative technology is an unfavourable regulatory environment and a lack of a plan to manage data, safety and privacy, among other challenges.
+The NSIN urges all governments to establish a clear and practical framework and regulations for the operation of drones in our communities.